roberttidey/RPi_Cam_Web_Interface/README.md

 raspimjpeg now includes thumbnail generation for time lapse.
 These show up as one icon in preview and indicate the number of images in the capture (in size row).
 Deleting a time lapse capture deletes all files associated with it.

+March 9th
+Naming scheme switched to using different letters for date fields and image counts which may be put in any order.
+Default config file changed to this.
+Any existing config file must be updated to use new scheme.